TylerLu/EDUGraphAPI/README.md

 ## Prerequisites

 **Deploying and running this sample requires**:
-* An Azure subscription with permissions to register a new application, and deploy the web app and SQL Server database
+* An Azure subscription with permissions to register a new application, and deploy the web app.
 * An O365 Education tenant with Microsoft School Data Sync enabled
     * One of the following browsers: Edge, Internet Explorer 9, Safari 5.0.6, Firefox 5, Chrome 13, or a later version of one of these browsers.
       Additionally: Developing/running this sample locally requires the following: